12 Best Things To Do in Point Reyes National Seashore

 From San Francisco, you have three options to get to Point Reyes Station:

-• The faster route is US-101.
-It’s only one hour and five minutes of driving and 42,6 miles via Golden Gate Bridge, Marin City, and Corte Madera.
+- The faster route is US-101.
+It takes only one hour and five minutes to drive and is 42,6 miles via the Golden Gate Bridge, Marin City, and Corte Madera.

-• The longest but the fastest is the route via I-580 W. It takes you about 1 hour and 5 min.
-It’s 52,1 miles, but you should know that it is partly a toll road.
+- The longest but fastest route is via I-580 W. It takes about 1 hour and 5 minutes and is 52,1 miles long, but you should know that it is partly a toll road.

 Interesting Facts about Point Reyes

-• The cultural history of Point Reyes dates back approximately 5,000 years to the Coast Miwok Indians, who were the first human inhabitants of the peninsula.
+- The cultural history of Point Reyes dates back approximately 5,000 years to the Coast Miwok Indians, who were the first humans to inhabit the peninsula.

 12 Best Things To Do in Point Reyes National Seashore?